Robustness of dark energy phenomenology across different parameterizations: Results

 Regardless of which parameterization is used, the non-minimal thawing quintessence wedges share significant overlap with the contours determined from the data.
 What happens when we compare how this model fits the complete data to how the various parameterizations perform?
 Minimizing $\chi^2$ for the non-minimal thawing quintessence models validates this intuition, finding not only that this dark energy model offers comparable fits to the various parameterizations, but also outperforms them.
 As can be seen in Table \eqref{tab:chi2_dark_energy}, this model consistently offers the best fit to the data of all the models considered here independently of the SNe sample we use (i.e.~Pantheon+ or DES-Y5 SNe).
-Moreover, it is able to improve $\Lambda$CDM fit by $\Delta \chi^2 = -20.5$ when using the DES-Y5 sample\footnote{$\Delta \chi^2 \simeq -12$ was found for a similar non-minimal dark energy model in \cite{Wolf:2024stt} using the Pantheon+ dataset as it the case here.} where the best fit parameters for the non-minimal model are $(\xi, V_0, \beta, m^2)\simeq(2.9, 0.55, 5.4, -5.6)$.
-Given that the aim of this work is to study the robustness of different dark energy parametrizations and the strong implications that might come out of this important improvement, we leave for future work a detailed analysis of the evidence of the non-minimal thawing quintessence model over $\Lambda$CDM \cite{Wolf_inprep}.
+Moreover, it is able to improve $\Lambda$CDM fit by $\Delta \chi^2 = -20.5$ when using the DES-Y5 sample\footnote{$\Delta \chi^2 \simeq -12$ was found for a similar non-minimal dark energy model in \cite{Wolf:2024stt} using the Pantheon+ dataset as is the case here.} where the best fit parameters for the non-minimal model are $(\xi, V_0, \beta, m^2)\simeq(2.9, 0.55, 5.4, -5.6)$.

 There are, however, a couple of points worth briefly commenting on.
 Naively, if we use the Akaike Information Criterion (AIC), which is given by $ {\rm AIC}=2k+\chi^2 $, where $k$ is the number of parameters in the model, we find that $\Delta {\rm AIC}\simeq 12.5$ because the non-minimal model has 5 parameters (the 4 mentioned above plus one additional parameter $\dot{\phi}_{ini}$ for the initial conditions) while $\Lambda$CDM has only one ($\Lambda$).
 Even accounting for the additional number of parameters, this is still a notable improvement that, as mentioned above, merits further investigation.
+See \cite{Wolf:2025jed} for further discussion and statistical analysis.